-Budgeted cost: £ [23,398.00]
+Budgeted cost: £ [50,000.00]

 Activity Evidence that supports this approach Challenge number(s) addressed Pre-teach - Tailored intensive teaching sessions, targeting disadvantaged pupils to attain national expectations.
 Small group /1: 1 support can have a positive impact on pupils' attitudes to learning and targeted deployment of teaching assistants can provide a large positive impact on learner outcomes.
 Teaching Assistant Interventions EEF (educationendowmentfoundation.org.uk) One to one tuition is very effective in improving pupil outcomes if support is targeted to a particular area or for pupils identified with low prior attainment.
 It needs to be additional to and explicitly linked with normal lessons.
-One to one tuition EEF (educationendowmentfoundation.org.uk) 1,2,3,4

-NCTEM Mastering Number Project - Additional mastering number sessions, targeted at disadvantaged pupils who have relatively low automaticity and fluency in number.
+One to one tuition EEF (educationendowmentfoundation.org.uk) 1,2,3,4 NCTEM Mastering Number Project - Additional mastering number sessions, targeted at disadvantaged pupils who have relatively low automaticity and fluency in number.
 Mastery learning EEF (educationendowmentfoundation.org.uk) Evidence points to developing practitioners' understanding of how children learn maths, ensuring that teaching builds on what children already know leading to improved outcomes.
-4 Purchase of specific programme to meet identified learning need.
-Specific interventions can have a positive impact on pupils' skills.
-2,3 NELI- additional language sessions, targeted at disadvantaged pupils who have relatively low language skills.
+4 Purchase of specific programme to meet Specific interventions can have a positive impact on pupils' skills.
+2,3 identified learning need.
+2022-2023 Use as an intervention for Year 5 (breakfast club).
+NELI- additional language sessions, targeted at disadvantaged pupils who have relatively low language skills.
+2022-2023 To continue for all pupils.
 Oral language interventions Toolkit Strand Education Endowment Foundation EEF Approaches that focus on speaking, listening and a combination of the two, all show positive impact on attainment.
 2 Freshstart and phonics - Targeted phonics support for disadvantaged pupils requiring further phonics teaching, Bespoke CPD for staff to deliver individualised programmes.
-Phonics EEF (educationendowmentfoundation.org.uk) Phonics has a positive impact overall and extensive evidence identifies it as an important component in the development of early reading skills particularly for children from disadvantaged backgrounds.
-1
+2022 - 2023 Support from Heather Scarlett through English Hub.
+MAT appointment of SALT to focus and target speech interventions Phonics EEF (educationendowmentfoundation.org.uk) Phonics has a positive impact overall and extensive evidence identifies it as an important component in the development of early reading skills particularly for children from disadvantaged backgrounds.
+1 2022-2023 SALT provision-training and delivery of targeted SALT intervention.
+Communication and language approaches EEF (educationendowmentfoundation.org.uk)